rha12/NADRA-HQ-Data-Science-Internship/README.md

 # NADRA-HQ-Data-Science-Internship

-This repository contains tutorials for learning the basics of LangChain and 3 projects made using the LangChain framework.
+This repository contains tutorials for learning the basics of LangChain and features three projects developed using the LangChain framework.
+These materials encompass the knowledge and experiences I gained during my internship at NADRA HQ, where I was an integral part of the data science team.

+## Repository Contents

+1. **Tutorials**: A series of tutorials designed to help you grasp the fundamentals of LangChain.
+These tutorials are ideal for beginners looking to understand the framework.

+2. **Projects**: Three practical projects that demonstrate the real-world applications of LangChain.
+Each project is a result of collaborative efforts within the data science team during my internship.

+## About My Internship

+During my time at NADRA HQ, I had the privilege of working as a member of the data science team.
+The experience I gained while contributing to these projects has been invaluable in my journey to becoming proficient with LangChain and data science techniques.
+## How To Run The Projects
 In order to successfully run the projects, the use of environment variables is required.
 You need to store the environment variables in a `.env` file.
 Follow the instructions below.

 ## Setting Up Environment Variables